Leeza: Conception and development

 The original format centered on celebrity news and interviews, but once Tesh left the show, it became more of a traditional television talk show.

 After its first season, the show reformatted into a single-issue talk show.
 To prepare for this new format, Gibbons watched shows such as The Jenny Jones Show and Maury.

 It was taped at Paramount Studios on Melrose Avenue in Hollywood, California, and was produced by Gibbons' production company and Paramount Television.
 Gibbons was also a hands-on executive producer in addition to host of the show, involved in every aspect from selecting show topics to finding guests.

-Topic selection

-Recurring topics discussed on the show included current events of the time, mainly crime and celebrity stories.
-Famous con man Steve Comisar appeared on Leeza as a fraud prevention expert, under the name Brett Champion.

 Broadcast history

 The show ran on NBC between 1993 and 1999, showing on other stations in markets where the local NBC affiliate pre-empted it in favor of other programming.
 On April 14, 1999, NBC announced major changes to its daytime schedule; Leeza was dropped by the network to make room for Later Today.
 The show aired its final episode on NBC on September 3, 1999, after which it continued for one additional season in syndication.
 In early 2000, Leeza was cancelled after eight seasons due to low ratings; the final episode aired in May of that year.
 Reruns of the show continued to air until September 8, 2000.

 Leezas time slot often varied, as some stations aired the show in the morning while others aired it in the late-afternoon.

 The program was also shown in the United Kingdom, as part of the original daytime schedule on Channel 5.